 2. Buyer Intent Signal Layer

 Does the alternative monitor target accounts for buying signals?
 Without this layer, AEO content creates visibility.
 With it, AEO content creates outreach triggers.
 This is the difference between “we were found” and “we reached the right account while it was evaluating”.
-Content Marketing study found that 55% of B2B marketers still cite creating content that drives action as their top challenge, which means more than half are producing content that improves presence while the pipeline question stays unanswered, and adding more content to that model does not change the structural reason it is not working.
+Most B2B teams can produce content that improves presence; far fewer can show that content moving named accounts into pipeline, and adding more content to that model does not change the structural reason it is not working.

 3. AEO And Answer-Engine Execution

 The alternative must produce content that appears in AI search and answer environments, but it should not treat appearance as the final result.
-McKinsey’s B2B Pulse research found that B2B buyers now use an average of 10 interaction channels, so AEO must sit inside a broader buying journey, not stand alone.
+B2B buyers now move across many channels and touchpoints before they ever speak to sales, so AEO must sit inside a broader buying journey, not stand alone.

-Most marketing managers who have cancelled a full-service retainer find their stack looks identical to how it looked before the engagement started, because the agency was producing activity inside its own systems rather than installing infrastructure inside the client's.
+Most marketing managers who have cancelled a full-service retainer find their stack looks identical to how it looked before the engagement started, because the agency was producing activity inside its own tools rather than building and running capability inside the client’s CRM that keeps working between campaigns.

 5. Specialist VS Generalist